 Physical abuse is the most tangible form of abuse, as there tends to be physical evidence of injuries.
-Physical abuse can range in the severity of injuries caused and this can often have a long-term detrimental emotional impact.
+It can range in the severity of injuries caused, and this can often have a long-term detrimental emotional impact.

 Physical abuse can go hand in hand with other forms of abuse, such as emotional and psychological abuse.

 Written in the law, there are many different offences of a sexual nature.
 It is not relevant for you to know which offence has taken place, just that a sexual act was committed against you or another person, and they did not want this act to happen.

 The Limitation Act 1980, indicates that a claim made, save for Criminal Injuries or a breach of Human Rights (detailed below), must be made within three years from the act committed or, if a child, within three years from that child turning 18 years of age.